Creeksea

-Creeksea is a village and former civil parish, now in the parish of Burnham-on-Crouch, in the Maldon district, in the county of Essex, England.
+Creeksea is a village in the civil parish of Burnham-on-Crouch, in the Maldon district of Essex, England.
 It is on the Dengie peninsula on the north side of the River Crouch, one mile west of Burnham-on-Crouch.
-In 1931 the parish had a population of 76.

 History

 Royal Air Force fast rescue boats and a Royal Navy motor torpedo boat flotilla operated from Creeksea during World War II.

 Creeksea Place Manor, a large red brick house built c.
 1569 by Sir Arthur Harris stands in the village.

 Many variations of Creeksea are found in old documents including Cricksea, Crykseye and Crixsey.

-On 1 April 1934 the parish was abolished and merged with Burnham, part also went to Canewdon.
+Creeksea was an ancient parish in the Dengie Hundred of Essex.
+The parish was abolished in 1934 and most of its area was absorbed into the parish of Burnham, apart from an uninhabited are of 15 acres which went instead to Canewdon.
+At the 1931 census (the last before the abolition of the civil parish), Creeksea had a population of 76.